alevel1coder/dotfiles/README.md

 ---

-## Adding new files to the directory
+## Adding new files/folders to the directory
-When adding new files, first get them all setup in the home directory (or intended config directory.)
+When adding new files/folders, first get them all setup in the home directory (or intended config directory.)
 Once that's done, you'll want to move it to the dotfiles directory and make a symlink for it.
 You can do it like so :